 In Europe, it’s common practice to hand-roll a blunt, selecting equal halves marijuana and tobacco as ingredients.
 This method soothes a nicotine addiction while delivering a weed high.

-While tobacco and lung cancer have an enticing relationship, cannabis doesn’t seem to have anywhere near the same effect.
+While tobacco and lung cancer have an enticing relationship, cannabis doesn’t seem to have the same effect.
 Dr. Donald Tashkin, in an article in Time, believes that weed actually has anti-cancer properties.
 “The THC in marijuana has well-defined anti-tumoral effects that have been shown to inhibit the growth of a variety of cancers in animal models and tissue culture systems,” Dr. Tashin said, “…thus counteracting the potentially tumorigenic effects of the procarcinogens in marijuana smoke.”

 Dr. Tashin’s hypothesis is that THC and other cannabinoids provide bodies with protection from cell damage.
 At this point in history, however, there isn’t any evidence whether or not the anti-cancer properties of weed reduce the risks of tobacco consumption, especially when used in conjunction.